turistu/odds-n-ends/firefox/pastejack.md

 	writeXPrimary('\n' + payload + '\n'.repeat(100) + ' '.repeat(30)
 		+ '\n'.repeat(100))

-which will confuse the user with a screen like when some background job had written something to the terminal:
+which will confuse the user with the same screen as when some stray background job had written something to the terminal:

 	user@host:~$ : previous unrelated command